 The good times couldn’t last forever — Prohibition saw to that — so we’ll examine the decline in American beer as told through the closure of Heurich’s brewery.
 It would be years before beer would rebound, especially here in DC, but we’ll end this story on a positive note by discussing the DC breweries who’ve revitalized the local beer community.

 Our last stops will recognize the international beers that continue to tempt our palates.
-We’ll sample a German or Belgian brew at our last stop and prove that classic, international beer can still hold its own in the modern craft beer scene.
-Whichever bar you stop in, you’ll enjoy a snack worthy of the half-litre in your hand.
+We’ll sample a European brew at our last stop and prove that classic, international beer can still hold its own in the modern craft beer scene.

 We’ll toast to a fantastic discussion of history and beer as we wind things down at our final stop.
 We’ll escort guests back to the nearest Metro station and bid farewell… or stick around for another beer if you want the party to continue.
 Before you go, don’t forget to ask your local guide for more tips on what else to see, do and eat during your stay in DC.

-Inclusions: Local English-speaking guide, craft beer tasting and beer snacks at each stop (please note food and drink options may vary on each tour, depending on what is in season and what is available).
+Inclusions: Local English-speaking guide, craft beer tasting and a snack at each stop (please note food and drink options may vary on each tour, depending on what is in season and what is available).

 Exclusions: Additional food and drinks, souvenirs and personal shopping, tips/gratuities for your guide.